opencluster/design/Locks/Locks.md

 If the main config does not specify an auth file, the tool will use the default location `/opt/opencluster/locks/config/auth.json`, but will not modify the main config file.

+### Connection Config

+When a node is added to the cluster, it is given a JSON structure that indicates how the server should discover the other nodes in the cluster (note, that it is possible, that the cluster moves around while the node is offline, and it needs to be able to find it when it comes online)

 ## Protocol